Program on Information Resources Policy: How the program worked

-Because it worked in areas of contentious policy debates, from its founding the Principals were concerned about the perception that, for many researchers, accepting funding from a particular interest could taint the findings of the research, no matter how impartial the authors claimed to be.
-To address this concern, Oettinger and LeGates devised a funding plan that sought small sums from many competing stakeholders in the information industries.
-"Being bought by everybody, we are bought by nobody," is how they explained this model.
+Since the nature of the program meant it dealt with contentious policy debates, Oettinger and LeGates were concerned that accepting funding from certain sources would threaten the credibility of the research.
+To address this concern, they devised a funding plan that sought small sums from many competing stakeholders in the information industries.
+They explained this model of funding by stating "Being bought by everybody, we are bought by nobody."
 All operations were funded by "Affiliates" that provided contributions, usually on an annual basis, that went into a blended "pot."
 The Principals made the determination what research to undertake, aiming to build knowledge for use when and where it's needed.
 It never accepted funds from any source that would be designated for a specific research project.
 Whether a contributing affiliate or not, "We do not take sides—in any form.
 We are in the business of description, not prescription.
 We map the territory—you position your forces."

 To address the goal of competence, PIRP established process of continuous fact-finding and written analysis.
 It created a "vetting" procedure for all its published research.
 A first draft would be circulated among Affiliates as well as outsiders who might have relevant expertise.
 Among the questions they were typically asked might be: Do we have the facts straight?
 Have we presented the position of your industry or your agency accurately?
 Have we unearthed the critical controversies?

 The Program's primary avenue for disseminating its research was through its approximately 500 publications.
 Most were extensively reviewed by both disciplinary experts and by stakeholders in the topics under discussion.
 Full texts of almost all are available on the Program website.